Training Plans for Marathon Swims 10K and up

 - Read loneswimmer.com.
 Read "Take it too far."
 Read other blogs and old swim reports.
 Watch Driven and Sea Donkey.

 - Read the Marathon Swimmers Forum.
+Use the search box to drill down on specific topics.

 Sometimes people are unsatisfied with this advice - it's too abstract.
 They want specific details!
 They want a training plan, day-by-day, week-by-week, telling them exactly what to do.
 Is this a triathlon culture thing?
 "You need to do X on the bike, Y running, and Z swimming."
 I dunno, but I've never trained for swimming like that.